robinrodricks/FluentFTP/README.md

 - **GetHashAlgorithm**() - Query the server for the currently selected hash algorithm for the HASH command.

 - **SetHashAlgorithm**() - Selects a hash algorithm for the HASH command, and stores this selection on the server.

+**Non-standard commands supported by certain servers only** Please import `FluentFTP.Extensions` to use these.

+- **GetChecksum**() - Retrieves a checksum of the given file using a checksumming method that the server supports, if any.
+The algorithm used goes in this order : HASH, MD5, XMD5, XSHA1, XSHA256, XSHA512, XCRC.

+- **GetMD5**() - Retrieves the MD5 checksum of the given file, if the server supports it.

+- **GetXMD5**() - Retrieves the MD5 checksum of the given file, if the server supports it.

+- **GetXSHA1**() - Retrieves the SHA1 checksum of the given file, if the server supports it.

+- **GetXSHA256**() - Retrieves the SHA256 checksum of the given file, if the server supports it.

+- **GetXSHA512**() - Retrieves the SHA512 checksum of the given file, if the server supports it.

+- **GetXCRC**() - Retrieves the CRC32 checksum of the given file, if the server supports it.

 ## FTPS